hubverse-org/hubDocs/docs/source/user-guide/model-output.md

  The benefit of this automatic detection is that it provides flexibility to the `output_type_id` column to adapt to the output types a hub is collecting.
 For example, a hub that only collects `mean` and `quantile` output types would, by default, have a `double` `output_type_id` column.

- However, the risk of this automatic detection arises if, after submissions have begun in subsequent rounds, the hub also starts collecting a `pmf` output type.
+ However, the risk of this automatic detection arises if the hub also starts collecting a `pmf` output type after submissions have begun in subsequent rounds.
 If this happens, it would change the default `output_type_id` column data type from `double` to `character` and cause a conflict between the `output_type_id` column data type in older and newer files when trying to open the hub as an `arrow` dataset.

 ### Fixing the `output_type_id` column data type with the `output_type_id_datatype` property